First Aid, EMS, and Instructor Development courses taught by Paramedic Educators

 BCEHS Paramedic

 “I have been a member of Search and Rescue for over 20 years, and have taken first aid courses since my teens.
-There is something special about learning and training with Priority Care First Aid.
+There is something special about learning and training with Priority Care.

 Ian is effortlessly able to keep you engaged throughout the program with his charisma, stories and experience.
 Even with the most extreme scenarios we throw at him, his answers are clear, calm, and thoughtful… giving you confidence that you can respond correctly.
 This wisdom is then bolstered in the practical exercises securing your technical proficiency.